 Vietnam veterans with type 2 diabetes are eligible for disability compensation from the Department of Veterans Affairs (VA) based on their presumed exposure to Agent Orange or other herbicides.

 In 2000, the VA added type 2 diabetes to the list of "presumptive diseases associated with herbicide exposure."
 That action followed a report from the National Academy of Sciences that found "limited/suggestive" evidence of an association between the chemicals used in herbicides during the Vietnam War, such as Agent Orange, and type 2 diabetes.

-The evidence of a link between exposure to Agent Orange (or dioxin, a contaminant in Agent Orange) and diabetes is modest.
-Most of the association between dioxin and diabetes comes from studies of people who lived near or worked at manufacturing plants that produced large quantities of dioxin.
+The evidence of a link between exposure to Agent Orange (or dioxin, the problematic contaminant in Agent Orange) and diabetes is modest.
+Most of the association between Agent Orange and diabetes comes from studies of people who lived near or worked at manufacturing plants that produced large quantities of Agent Orange dioxin.
 In those cases, there appears to be some relationship between Agent Orange exposure and increased insulin resistance, the precursor to type 2 diabetes.

 In general the exposure that Vietnam veterans had to Agent Orange was much less than in the populations studied by scientists.
 Still, the VA has added diabetes to the list of conditions for which Vietnam veterans are eligible for disability compensation.

 What is Agent Orange and What is Dioxin?